-By Bev Propane is skyrocketing!
-A natural gas pipeline blew up in Canada and every household and business in Minnesota (where I live) has been asked to lower thermostats to 60 degrees while temps. plummet tonight to -25 degrees below zero - we … [Read more...] about Window Insulation NOW – Conserve Heat or Keep Cool!
+The price of propane is skyrocketing!
+A natural gas pipeline blew up in Canada and every household and business in Minnesota (where I live) has been asked to lower thermostats to 60 degrees while temps. plummet tonight to -25 degrees below zero - we won't even discuss wind chills!
+And thousands had … [Read more...] about Window Insulation NOW – Conserve Heat or Keep Cool!

 Emergency Shelter and Protection From The Elements